area17/twill/docs/.sections/form-fields.md

 ```

 Browser fields can be used to save a `belongsToMany` relationship outside of the block editor.

 Checkout this [Spectrum tutorial](https://spectrum.chat/twill/tips-and-tricks/step-by-step-ii-creating-a-twill-app~37c36601-1198-4c53-857a-a2b47c6d11aa) until we update this section to get more info on setting things up.

 When using inside of the block editor, no migration is needed.
+Refer to the section titled [Adding browser fields to a block](#adding-browser-fields-to-a-block) for a detailed explanation.

 ### Browser with multiple modules